sris-14/sris-14/README.md

+👋
-👋 Hi, I’m Srishti
+` Hi, I’m Srishti !!  😊 `

-I am 20 and interested in frontend technologies and languages like Python and Java.
+ `I am 20 and interested in frontend technologies and languages like Python and Java.`

 <!---